Access to finance for 12 000 small-scale farmers

 Zimbabwe Agricultural Development Trust

-Small-scale farming is the backbone of the rural livelihoods in Zimbabwe.
-However, small-scale farmers often struggle to access finance for agricultural production, locking farmers into low input- low output production models.
+Small-scale farming is the backbone of the rural livelihoods in Zimbabwe and climate change has adversely impacted the development of smallholder agriculture.
+Small-scale farmers often struggle to access finance for agricultural production, locking farmers into low input- low output production models.

-The ZADT aims by to achieve this by supporting financial institutions to lend into the smallholder agricultural sector.
-In pursuit of this aim, ZADT established the Credit for Agricultural Trade and Expansion (CREATE) fund, a revolving fund accessed by value chain actors through financial institutions.
+The ZADT established the Credit for Agricultural Trade and Expansion (CREATE) fund, a revolving fund accessed by value chain actors through financial institutions.
 The fund provides working capital to input suppliers and off-takers whose activities ultimately benefit smallholder farmers.

 Two key insights emerged from the analysis.
 Firstly, it led to the selection of the mung bean and sesame value chains for product development and testing.
 Secondly, it identified the financing needs of smallholders in those value chains.
 Building on the second insight, in Phase 2 we focused on designing a financial product that would best meet sesame and mung bean farmers’ identified financing needs.